XX3E/xx3e.github.io/docs/writeups/adhd_suction.md

 {: .no_toc }

 {: .note }
-*The Text will describe some random evening and thoughts where i start to follow my interest.
+The Text will describe some random evening and thoughts where i start to follow my interest.
 I don't include pictures or names because i don't want expose information.
 I started uploading thoughts, code etc. few days ago after a chat with a friend of mine.
-So i locked away the perfectionism and started to share things and stop thinking that something will blame me for doing failures in writing something on a blog.* <br>
+So i locked away the perfectionism and started to share things and stop thinking that something will blame me for doing failures in writing something on a blog.

 ## Table of Contents
 {: .no_toc .text-delta }